kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 - I was building a simple SaaS.
 - I was not anxious to scale, dominate, disrupt etc.
-- I was still [holding](https://aeon.co/essays/dont-quit-your-day-job-the-benefits-of-being-a-bifurcator) my day job.
+- I was still holding my day job.
-- I had accepted my odds of failure. :skull:
+- I had accepted my odds of failure. 💀

 Also keep in mind that: